AxelOP96/jetbrains/README.md

 Here are several examples of valid integer number literals separated by commas: 0, 1, 2, 10, 11, 100.(Aqui hay varios ejemplos de numeros enteros validos separados por comas: 0, 1, 2, 10, 11, 100.

 If an integer value contains a lot of digits, we can add underscores to divide the digit into blocks for increased readability: 1_000_000.
-It's more readable than the same value written as 1000000.
+It's more readable than the same value written as 1000000.(Si un valor entero contiene muchos digitos podemos agregar guiones bajos para dividir los digitos en bloques para mejorar la lectura:1_000_000.
+Es mas leible que el mism0o valor escrito como 1000000.)

 Characters
 A single character can represent a digit, a letter or another symbol.
 To write a character we use single quotes as follows: 'A', 'B', 'C', 'x', 'y', 'z', '0', '1', '2', '9'.
-Character literals can represent symbols of an alphabet, digits from '0' to '9', whitespaces (' '), or other characters or symbols ('$').
+Character literals can represent symbols of an alphabet, digits from '0' to '9', whitespaces (' '), or other characters or symbols ('$').(Un simple caracter puede representar un digito, una letra u otro simbolo.
+Para escribir un caracter usamos comillas simples como: '1','2',etc. Los literales de caracter pueden representar simbolos de un alfabeto, digitos del '0' al '9', espacios en blanco ' ', u otros caracteres o simbolos('$').

 Do not confuse characters that represent numbers (e.g. '9'), with numbers themselves (e.g. 9).